GamesCreed

 Frank and Drake, Nintendo Switch, Screenshot, GamesCreed

-Fascinating collectibles from an array of subjects from classic movie cards where you can guess the name of it to heartfelt mementos of Frank and Drake’s lives entice you to go for another run and have a keener eye on your surroundings.
+Fascinating collectibles from an array of subjects, from classic movie cards where you can guess the name of it to heartfelt mementos of Frank and Drake’s lives, entice you to go for another run and have a keener eye on your surroundings.
 These can be accessed in the main menu along with the branching endings to reflect on the complex story to your heart’s content.

-Somewhat imprecise point-and-click controls on the Nintendo Switch version can lead to searching for other avenues to play, and as the touch screen can be used for gameplay, can be a more fluid option than having to drag the faulty Joy-Con stick around.
+Somewhat imprecise point-and-click controls on the Nintendo Switch version can lead to searching for other avenues to play, and as the touch screen can be used for gameplay, it can be a more fluid option than having to drag the faulty Joy-Con stick around.
 The game also encourages using headphones, so a handheld playthrough might be preferred, although certain dramatic moments should be experienced on a big screen.

 For those who know where to look, plenty of pop culture and obscure references reward your curiosity and knowledge, with Pink Floyd, Nosferatu, and Alice in Wonderland among them.
 It is clear to see Frank and Drake pulled from many real-world, groundbreaking works of art of their time to merge them into this enigmatic narrative successfully.